ThePhenomenon1/ThePhenomenon1/README.md

 I have acquired Intermediate Machine Learning Certificate on the Kaggle platform under Alexis Cook.

-As I gain invaluable programming workplace experience, I begin my OpenCV (Open Source Computer Vision Library) journey.
+As I gain invaluable programming workplace experience, I begin my OpenCV (Open Source Computer Vision) journey.

 I am also deploying my Django Application, on Heroku.
 It will be fire!